Grant Morrison

 Morrison's creator-owned work, the bulk of which was published through DC Comics' Vertigo imprint, includes Flex Mentallo and We3 with Scottish artist Frank Quitely, Seaguy with artist Cameron Stewart, The Filth with Chris Weston, and the three-volume series The Invisibles.
 At Marvel, Morrison wrote a three-year run on New X-Men and created Marvel Boy for the publisher's Marvel Knights imprint.

-Between 2016 and 2018, Morrison served as the Editor-in-Chief of the Heavy Metal magazine.
+Between 2016 and 2018, Morrison served as the editor-in-chief of the Heavy Metal magazine.

 Morrison's work has drawn critical acclaim.
 They have won numerous awards, including Eisner, Harvey, and Inkpot awards.
 In 2012, Morrison was appointed Member of the Order of the British Empire (MBE) for services to film and literature.

 Early life

-Grant Morrison was born in Glasgow, Scotland in 1960.
+Grant Morrison was born in Glasgow, Scotland, in 1960.
 They were educated at Allan Glen's School where their first portfolio of art was rejected by their careers guidance teacher, who encouraged them to work in a bank.
 Their first published works were Gideon Stargrave strips for Near Myths in 1978 (when they were about 17), one of the first British alternative comics.
 Their work appeared in four of the five issues of Near Myths and they were suitably encouraged to find more comic work.
-This included a weekly comic strip, Captain Clyde, an unemployed superhero based in Glasgow, for The Govan Press, a local newspaper, plus various issues of DC Thomson's Starblazer, a science fiction version of that company's Commando title.
+This included a weekly comic strip, Captain Clyde, an unemployed superhero based in Glasgow, for The Govan Press, a local newspaper, plus various issues of DC Thomson's Starblazer, the science fiction counterpart to that company's Commando title.